ganeshreddychimmula/notes/6 - Main notes/Frontend/React/React Router 6.md

 - `state` in link
 	- The `state` property can be used to set a stateful value for the new location which is stored inside [history state](https://developer.mozilla.org/en-US/docs/Web/API/History/state).
 This value can subsequently be accessed via `useLocation()`.

-- The term "location" in React Router refers to [the `Location` interface](https://github.com/remix-run/history/blob/main/docs/api-reference.md#location) from the [history](https://github.com/remix-run/history) library.
+- The term "location" in React Router refers to [](https://github.com/remix-run/history/blob/main/docs/api-reference.md#location) from the [history](https://github.com/remix-run/history) library.

 404 page:
 catch all route